 Duanesburg Elementary School is home to nearly 400 students in kindergarten through sixth grade.
 The dynamic teaching staff and support personnel work closely to provide high-quality instruction to all students.
 Volunteers are encouraged and help make Duanesburg Elementary School a special, supportive place to learn and grow.

-The district offers a full-day kindergarten program, providing students with more time to build a strong foundation in basics—reading, writing, math, science, social studies and the arts.
+The district offers a full-day UPK and kindergarten program, providing students with more time to build a strong foundation in the basics: reading, writing, math, science, social studies and the arts.
 It also affords students the opportunity to use technology and build their social and emotional skills during recess, lunch and playtime.

 There is a strong emphasis on addressing each student’s needs academically, socially and emotionally through Differentiated Instruction and Response to Intervention (RtI).